themisir/themisir.com/content/posts/c-sharp-codegen.md

   messageType.ToDisplayString())); // Argument will be used to format descriptor message
 ```

-# Bonus: Generating source code
+# bonus: genewating souwce code

-First of all DO use `StringBuilder` if you are going to build source code procedurally.
-Because concatenating strings using `+` operator will cause unnecessary memory allocations and will put some pressure on the garbage collector.
-This might not seem like a big deal, and indeed it's not.
-It's just waste of resources and possibly time depending on generator and project scale.
+fiwst of aww do use `StringBuilder` if you awe going to buiwd souwce c-code pwoceduwawwy. 🥺 b-because concatenating s-stwings u-using `+` opewatow wiww cause unnecessawy m-memowy awwocations a-and wiww put s-some pwessuwe on t-the gawbage cowwectow. t-this might n-nyot seem wike a-a big deaw, σωσ and i-indeed it's nyot. >_< it's just waste of wesouwces and possibwy time depending on g-genewatow and pwoject scawe.

-One think I always wanted when writing source generators was to using templating engine to generate source code.
-I thought something like razor pages would be so cool to use with source generators.
-So instead of writing:
+one think i awways wanted when wwiting s-souwce genewatows w-was to using t-tempwating e-engine to genewate s-souwce code. rawr i-i thought something w-wike wazow pages w-wouwd be so coow to use with souwce genewatows. σωσ so instead of wwiting:

 ```csharp
 var sb = new StringBuilder();